Java Champions

 Melissa McKay

 Melissa is passionate about Java, DevOps and Continuous Delivery.
-She is currently Head of Developer Relations for JFrog, serves on the Continuous Delivery Foundation TOC, the CNCF Governing Board, the Technical Steering Committee of OPEA, and is a Co-Chair of the Interoperability SIG.
+She is currently Head of Developer Relations for JFrog and a member of the Technical Steering Committee of the Open Platform for Enterprise AI (OPEA).
 She loves sharing her knowledge with the community as a developer, speaker, and author.
-Melissa has been recognized as a Java Champion and Docker Captain, is an international speaker at numerous events including KubeCon and DockerCon, and is co-author of the O'Reilly title, DevOps Tools for Java Developers.
+Melissa has been recognized as a Java Champion and a Docker Captain, is an international speaker at numerous events including KubeCon and DockerCon, and is co-author of the O'Reilly title, DevOps Tools for Java Developers.

 Melissa is passionate about Java, DevOps and Continuous Delivery.
-She is currently Head of Developer Relations for JFrog, serves on the Continuous Delivery Foundation TOC, the CNCF Governing Board, the Technical Steering Committee of OPEA, and is a C...
+She is currently Head of Developer Relations for JFrog and a member of the Technical Steering Committee of the Open Platform for Enterprise AI (OPEA).
+She loves sharing her knowledge w...
 Show more

 Please note that Sessionize is not responsible for the accuracy or validity of the data provided by speakers.